MAIF/daikoku/manual/src/main/paradox/adminusage/1-tenants.md

 ### Audit trail

 The settings for the output of the audit trail can be set on this page.
-The output of it, in addition to writing in database, can be an elsatic, a kafka or a webhook.
+The output of it, in addition to writing in database, can be an elastic, a kafka or webhooks.

 ### Alerting
 The email adresses to report some Daikoku alert.

 ### Mailer
 The mailer type, by default just the standard output.
-Mailjet can be configure.
+Mailgun or Mailjet can be configure.

 ### Bucket
 An object storage can be set to store tenant and team assets.

 ### Unlogged home description
 The unlogged home description is the first content shown to user for private tenant, before the login page.
-It can be also enable for public tenant.
+It can also be enable for public tenant.